-Och-Ziff Corp generated taxable income of \$101.9 million for the six months ended June 30, 2015, before taking into account deductions related to the amortization of the goodwill and other intangible assets.
+Och-Ziff Corp generated taxable income of \$143.3 million for the nine months ended September 30, 2015, before taking into account deductions related to the amortization of the goodwill and other intangible assets.
 We determined that we would need to generate taxable income of at least \$1.8 billion over the remaining 8-year weighted-average amortization period, as well as an additional 20-year loss carryforward period available to us if a net operating loss is generated, in order to fully realize the deferred income tax assets.
 In this regard, Reorganization expenses and certain other expenses are considered permanent book to tax differences, and therefore do not impact taxable income.
 Accordingly, while we reported annual net losses on a GAAP basis from 2007 through 2012, we generated income before the amortization of goodwill and other intangible assets on a tax basis over these same periods.
-Using the estimates and assumptions discussed below, we expect to generate sufficient taxable income tax assets.
+Using the estimates and assumptions discussed below, we expect to generate sufficient taxable income over the remaining amortization and loss carryforward periods available to us in order to fully realize these deferred income tax assets.

-To generate \$1.8 billion in taxable income over the remaining amortization and loss carryforward periods available to us, we estimated that, based on assets under management of \$46.8 billion as of July 1, 2015, we would need to generate a minimum compound annual growth rate in assets under management of less than 1% over the period for which the taxable income estimate relates to fully realize the deferred income tax assets, assuming no performance-related growth, and therefore no incentive income.
+To generate \$1.8 billion in taxable income over the remaining amortization and loss carryforward periods available to us, we estimated that, based on assets under management of \$44.1 billion as of October 1, 2015, we would need to generate a minimum compound annual growth rate in assets under management of less than 1% over the period for which the taxable income estimate relates to fully realize the deferred income tax assets, assuming no performance-related growth, and therefore no incentive income.
 The assumed nature and amount of this estimated growth rate are not based on historical results or current expectations of future growth; however, the other assumptions underlying the taxable income estimate, such as general maintenance of current expense ratios and cost allocation percentages among the Och-Ziff Operating Group entities, which impact the amount of taxable income flowing through our legal structure, are based on our near-term operating budget.
 If our actual growth rate in assets under management falls below this minimum threshold for any extended time during the period for which these estimates relate and we do not otherwise experience offsetting growth rates in other periods, we may not generate taxable income sufficient to realize the deferred income tax assets and may need to record a valuation allowance.

 Management regularly reviews the model used to generate the estimates, including the underlying assumptions.
 If it determines that a valuation allowance is required for any reason, the amount would be determined based on the relevant circumstances at that time.
-To the extent we record a valuation allowance against our deferred income tax assets related to the goodwill and other intangible assets, we would record a corresponding decrease in the liability to our executive managing directors and the Ziffs under the tax receivable agreement equal to approximately 78% of such amount; therefore, our net income tax assets to Class A Shareholders would only be impacted by 22% of any valuation allowance recorded against the deferred income tax assets.
+To the extent we record a valuation allowance against our deferred income tax assets related to the goodwill and other intangible assets, we would record a corresponding decrease in the liability to our executive managing directors and the Ziffs under the tax receivable agreement equal to approximately 78% of such amount; therefore, our net income allocated to Class A Shareholders would only be impacted by 22% of any valuation allowance recorded against the deferred income tax assets.